 (Note: the full ingredients list, including measurements, is provided in the recipe card directly below.)

-• Gluten free 1:1 baking flour: We use this one almost exclusively and love it!
+• Gluten-free 1:1 baking flour: We use Bob’s Red Mill almost exclusively and love it!
 Use any gluten free flour of your choice, but make sure it contains xanthan gum (this is the necessary ingredient for transforming traditional bakes into gluten free treats).
-Feel free to use all-purpose flour in place of, too!
+Feel free to use all-purpose flour if you’re not concerned about keeping this cake gluten free!

 • Dutch-process cocoa powder: This type of cocoa powder is washed with an alkalizing agent that lessens the acidity of natural cocoa powder.
 Dutch process cocoa powder creates an even tastier chocolate product because it is purer and allows the chocolate flavor to truly shine through.